deryakarl/Quantum-Secure-Crypto-Wallet/README.md

 2020, Andrea Coladangelo and Or Sattath.
 Whitepaper of the project under technical writings.

 Currently project is open to collaborate with the people, teams and communities.
 We consider Qunicorn (https://qunicorn.co.uk/projects) wallet as public good for future of the data security.
-We are applying for grants and looking for investors to support our research and help us launch the product the market in upcoming years.
+We are applying for grants and looking for investors to support our research and help us launch product the market in upcoming years.